fablab-leoben/UV_furnace/README.md

 Broken parts printed with a Formlabs Form One SLA printer:
 ![alt-text](https://github.com/fablab-leoben/UV_furnace/blob/master/miscellaneous/broken_parts.jpg)

 During the last few months I have designed and built this furnace.
 It is already working but still under heavy development to include new features and fix small bugs.
-We have also started to build a second one to support a resin project at the University of Leoben.
-Therefor we got financial support to buy the hardware under the prerequisite that the complete furnace design will be open source.

 ### 2. Bill of materials